VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see a capsule falling down from the top of the screen.
 I know, the capsule is black, but don't worry, we'll fix that later. 😉

+{% include _alert.html type:'success' title: "You learnt how to reposition the capsule in the scene using the <code>Transform</code> component's <code>Position</code> property.
+The capsule is now 8 units above the origin, giving you a better view as it falls." %}

 ## Step 6: Add a Ground - Catch the Capsule! 🛑

 Now let's catch the capsule by adding some ground to the scene.
 Update the `Start` method to look like this: